Nesting statistics in the O(n) loop model on random planar maps: First combinatorial results on planar maps

 \subsection{The nesting graphs}

+In this paragraph, we introduce a notion of nesting graph attached to a configuration $C$ of the $O(n)$ model.
+Although this level of generality is not necessary for this article (see the discussion at the end of this paragraph), we include it to put our study in a broader context.

-Given a configuration $C$ of the $O(n)$ loop model on a map, we may cut the underlying surface along every loop, which splits it into several connected components $c_1,\ldots,c_N$.
+Let us cut the underlying surface along every loop, which splits it into several connected components $c_1,\ldots,c_N$.
 Let $T$ be the graph on the vertex set $\{c_1,\ldots,c_N\}$ where there is an edge between $c_i$ and $c_j$ if and only if they have a common boundary, \textit{i.e.}, they touch each other along a loop (thus the edges of $T$ correspond to the loops of $C$).

 If the map is planar, $T$ is a tree called the \emph{nesting tree} of $C$, see Figure~\ref{fig:nestingtree}.
 Each loop crosses a sequence of faces which form an annulus.
-This annulus has an outer and inner boundary, and we can record their perimeter on the half-edges of $T$.
-As a result, $T$ is a rooted tree whose half-edges carry nonnegative integers.
+This annulus has an outer and inner boundary, and we can record their perimeter on the half edges of $T$.
+As a result, $T$ is a rooted tree whose half edges carry non negative integers.
 If the map has a boundary face, we can root $T$ on the vertex corresponding to the connected component containing the boundary face.
 Then, for any vertex $v \in T$, there is a notion of parent vertex (the one incident to $v$ and closer to the root) and children vertices (all other incident vertices).
 We denote $\ell(v)$ the perimeter attached to the half-edge arriving to $v$ from the parent vertex.
-In this way, we can convert $T$ to a tree $T'$ where each vertex $v$ carries the non-negative integer $\ell(v)$.
+In this way, we can convert $T$ to a tree $T'$ where each vertex $v$ carries the non negative integer $\ell(v)$.

 The nesting tree is closely related to the gasket decomposition introduced in \cite{BBG12a,BBG12b}.
 Consider the canonical ensemble of disks in the $O(n)$ model such that vertices receive a Boltzmann weight $u$, and the probability law it induces on the tree $T$'.
 The probability that a vertex $v$ with perimeter $\ell$ has $m$ children with perimeters $\{\ell_1,\ldots,\ell_m\}$ is: